teonet-co/teonet/sh/statsd/README.md

 ## Description

 Teonet send metrics to the Statsd service.
 Statsd resend this messages to prometheus.
-Statsd should has mapping (form mapping.yml file) in config.
+And statsd should be configured appropriately.

 ### Teonet application send two default metrics